 - When acting on behalf of the school, handle offensive comments swiftly and with sensitivity.
-Please refer these to the Executive Principal. - If a conversation turns and becomes offensive or unacceptable, users should block, report or delete other users or their comments/posts and should inform the audience exactly why the action was taken. - If you feel that you or someone else is subject to abuse by colleagues through use of a social networking site, then this action must be reported to the Executive Principal using the agreed school protocols.
+Please refer these immediately to the Principal who is the Safeguarding Lead (one of his deputies in his absence). - If a conversation turns and becomes offensive or unacceptable, users should block, report or delete other users or their comments/posts and should inform the audience exactly why the action was taken.
+This must then be reported to the Executive Principal or SLT member for further action - If you feel that you or someone else is subject to abuse by colleagues through use of a social networking site, then this action must be reported to the Principal using the agreed school protocols.
+The Principal will use school policies and the law where appropriate.